-We will schedule you for an interview with an Asylum Officer, either at one of the eight Asylum Offices or at a USCIS field office, depending on where you live.
-In most cases, you will receive an interview notice within 21 days after you mailed your completed Form I-589 to USCIS.
+Depending on where you live, we will schedule you for an interview with an asylum officer either at one of the eight asylum offices or at a USCIS field office.
+For more information about USCIS field and asylum offices visit our Find A USCIS Office Web page.
 Your interview notice will tell you the date, location, and time of your asylum interview.

 STEP FIVE: Interview